Position

 • High school diploma or equivalent required; associate's or bachelor's degree in a related field preferred.

-• Excellent communication and interpersonal skills, with the ability to interact effectively with patients, providers, and insurance companies.
+• Excellent communication and interpersonal skills, with the ability to interact effectively with patients, healthcare providers, and insurance companies.

 Is becoming a Referral Coordinator a good career path?